gonzolgarcia/svpluscnv/README.md

 ### CNV frequency plot

-Visualization of CNV gain/loss frequencies across the genome; aggregates samples for a given genomic window size, which copy number log-ratio differ from 0.
-The thresshold `fc.pct` is represented as percentage (e.g. 0.2 -> 20% fold change with the referece).
+Visualization of CNV gain/loss frequencies across the genome; aggregates samples for a given genomic window size, which copy number log-ratio differs from 0.
+The thresshold `fc.pct` is represented as percentage (e.g. 0.2 -> 20% fold change compared to the referece).

 ```r